springdoc/springdoc.github.io/index.md

 ## Library for springdoc-openapi integration with spring-boot and swagger-ui
 *   Automatically deploys swagger-ui to a spring-boot application
 *   Documentation will be available in HTML format, using the official [swagger-ui jars](https://github.com/swagger-api/swagger-ui.git).
-*   The Swagger UI page should then be available at http://server:port/context-path/swagger-ui.html and the OpenAPI description will be available at the following URL for json format: http://server:port/context-path/v3/api-docs
+*   The Swagger UI page should then be available at http://server:port/context-path/swagger-ui.html and the OpenAPI description will be available at the following url for json format: http://server:port/context-path/v3/api-docs
     * server: The server name or IP
     * port: The server port
     * context-path: The context path of the application